osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 ### Errors

-The instantiation process may generate error and warning markers on the instantiate model.
-This occurs for example when the declarative model is underspecified or has inconsistencies.
+The instantiation process may generate error and warning markers on the instantiated model.
+This occurs, for example, when the declarative model is underspecified or has inconsistencies.

-## Importing and Exporting Projects
+## <span id="in_out">Importing and Exporting Projects</span>

 Eclipse can import/export projects from/to `.zip` files.
 This is a simple way to share your work with other users, but not the best approach for collaborative work where you would want to use a version control system.

-### How To Import a Project
+### <span id="import">How To Import a Project</span>

 Here we show how to import an AADL project containing `.aadl` model files, but these instructions are not specific to OSATE or working with AADL source files.